isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-multi-trackers.md

 ## Scenario {#section_1AFCA33B322B46818BA4F1BDD3B40B4E}

-In this scenario, there are two sessions running in parallel for two separate videos and using two separate instances of `MediaHeartbeat.`.
+In this scenario, there are two sessions running in parallel for two separate videos and using two separate instances of `MediaHeartbeat`.

 This scenario is identical to the [VOD playback with no ads](../../sdk-implement/tracking-scenarios/vod-no-intrs-details.md) scenario, except there are two sessions that are running in parallel for two separate videos.
 Each of these sessions uses a separate instance of `MediaHeartbeat`.